Home Care Library

 Check one day before use.We suggest that you also check your pH and chemical levels the day right before you plan to use it.
 This way, if there is an adjustment required, then your hot tub will have 24 hours for the adjustment to take effect before you get in the water.

-Check on day of use.Even if you have checked the levels on the prior day, we still recommend that you check the levels on the day you plan to use your hot tub, to ensure that the levels have adjusted to where they are supposed to be.
+Check on the day of use.Even if you have checked the levels on the prior day, we still recommend that you check the levels on the day you plan to use your hot tub, to ensure that the levels have adjusted to where they are supposed to be.

 KEEPING IT CLEAN

 The other part of the battle with bacteria is fought by keeping your hot tub clean.
-The cleaner your hot tub is, the less nutrients that are there for the bacteria to feed on, and the more often that growths of bacteria and their by-products can be removed (helpful accessory: hot tub system cleaners; hot tub covers).
+The cleaner your hot tub is, the fewer nutrients that are there for the bacteria to feed on, and the more often that growths of bacteria and their by-products can be removed (helpful accessory: hot tub system cleaners; hot tub covers).
 Here are our recommendations for keeping your hot tub clean:

 Clean the filter per your manufacturer’s recommendation.